The Center for Applied Data Science and Analytics

 Overview

-The Center for Applied Data Science and Analytics at Howard University (CASDA) coordinates and facilitates interdisciplinary data science research and instruction in the primarily in the following areas:
+The Center for Applied Data Science and Analytics (CADSA) at Howard University (HU) coordinates and facilitates interdisciplinary data science research and instruction, primarily in the following research areas:

-To address these issues, CADSA provides the HU investigator community the resources needed to develop data-driven understandings of the current state of each of these research areas.
+To address these issues, CADSA provides the HU community with the resources needed to develop a data-driven understanding of and solutions to each of these research areas.
 Additionally, CADSA will develop proper insight into research trend directions and how the HU research effort can position itself to both benefit from and influence the developing trend directions.
 In summary, the CADSA is an HU institutional tool of inquiry that produces new information that can then be used to address important human problems.
 As a result, the research philosophy of the CADSA will be to inquire, to inform, and to intervene.
-The CADSA will implement this three-fold research philosophy as described below.
+CADSA will implement this three-fold research philosophy as described below.

 Inquire